|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 Dark matter in the universe probably consists of both of these species, but most of it is its cold component.
 Astronomical observations (fluctuations of relic radiation, distribution of galaxies and clusters of galaxies, computer simulations) indicate the formation of a large-scale structure of the universe in a "bottom-up" direction.

-*) Related to it difficult detectability of heavy WIMP particles of hidden matter.
-While neutrinos are huge, so some of those trillions of neutrinos can sometimes be detected ( Neutrine Detection ) **), the frequency of WIMP interactions with particles of our common mass, or with each other, is so low that it is below current detectability.
+*) This small number also contributes to the difficult detectability of heavy WIMP particles of hidden matter.
+While neutrinos are abundant, so some of those trillions of neutrinos can sometimes be detected (Neutrine Detection) **), the frequency of WIMP interactions with particles of our ordinary substance, or with each other, is so low that it is below current detectability.
 However, with the progress of electronics and detection technology, it is to be hoped that in the end it will succeed ...

 **) But it should be noted that we can only detect high-energy neutrinos, originating from nuclear reactions in stars (from the Sun), from a supernova explosion, or from cosmic ray interactions.
 However, cosmological significance may be rather low-energy neutrinos (of relict, primordial origin), which we cannot detect.

 Other particles that are sometimes considered in connection with dark matter are axions - hypothetical particles introduced in quantum chromodynamics as a quantum of fields compensating for the strong interaction of CP-symmetry breaking.
 Axions do not have an electric charge and interact very little with matter through weak and strong interactions.
 They have very little mass (comparable to or less than neutrinos), so there would have to be a huge number of them in space to explain hidden matter; they could perhaps come from the processes of symmetry breaking and separation of interactions at the earliest stage of the universe.
 Axions could form a "hot" component of dark matter, along with neutrinos.